nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 All details on how to send and receive a Request via a Message in general can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

+## Accept the Request and create the Attributes

+After the Sender has sent the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to create all or some of the Attributes that were proposed by the Sender for creation.
+To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the ID of the received Request.
+Also, you need to decide and specify for each [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) contained in the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) whether you want to accept or reject it.

+If the Recipient does not want to create any of the Sender's proposed Attributes and therefore does not want to accept the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) of the Sender, it can reject it as a whole too.
+For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
+{: .notice--info}

+In the next subsections, we will describe the process of accepting a [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
+The following diagram provides an overview of this process.

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/c2e1db15-8377-43bc-9ada-42623e5e938f" id="RROTOBMS1a-2"></iframe></div>

 ## What's next?

 As already mentioned, this guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is only set by the Identity itself and cannot be modified by the peer when accepting the [Request]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
 In many cases, it makes more sense if the peer can adjust the Attribute that was proposed for creation.
 For this, take a look at the Propose attribute to peer guide.